AndreasChristensen89/salary_struggle/README.md

     - Question 3 is the code-based answer
     - Question 4 is wild, and is a risk.
 More payoff, higher risk.

+    - Some questions have correct answers, while others are a matter of the taste of the interviewer

 Bugs:
 - Fix sorting method, so items with 0 in sorted effect will not show